swellstores/swell-js/README.md

 #### List saved credit cards

-Return a list of saved credit cards an account.
+Use to get a list of credit cards on file for the account.
 These are stored automatically when a non-guest user checks out and chooses to save their information for later.

+_Returns all addresses, with offset pagination using `limit` and `skip`._

 ```javascript
 await swell.account.getCards();